Theodeus/tuna/README.md

-<p><strong>tuna.js</strong> is released!
+<strong>tuna.js</strong> is released!
 We'll be adding more effects and features during the coming weeks, so make sure to follow us at <a href="https://twitter.com/DinahmoeSTHLM">@DinahmoeSTHLM</a> to not miss out.
-Feel free to create your own effects and give us a pull request! </p>
+Feel free to create your own effects and give us a pull request!

 tuna
 ====

 An audio effects library for the Web Audio API.
+Created by <a href="http://www.dinahmoe.com">DinahMoe</a>

 <img src="https://i.chzbgr.com/completestore/12/9/4/rjttPiC7WE6S4Bi22aYp1A2.jpg" alt="tuna, tuna, tuna"/>